What we do

 Click the [+] for details

-Year One is all about personal healing, growth and laying the groundwork for strong, community-led leadership.
+• Module One (six months) is all about personal healing, growth and laying the groundwork for strong, community-led leadership.
 Participants get mentoring, pastoral care and training that supports mental, emotional and spiritual wellbeing.

 Our programme is accessible for all learning styles – including people who haven’t finished school or who are neurodiverse – so everyone can build confidence, skills and strong relationships in their own way.
 There are also opportunities for practical group outreach projects and volunteering, so participants can put what they’re learning into action and make a real difference in their communities.

-Year Two is about growing confident, practical leadership and communication skills.
-Building on the personal growth of Year One, participants deepen their spiritual maturity, strengthen their emotional resilience and step up into real-world leadership opportunities.
+• Module Two (12 months) is about growing confident, practical leadership and communication skills.
+Building on the personal growth of Module One, participants deepen their spiritual maturity, strengthen their emotional resilience and step up into real-world leadership opportunities.

-In this phase, they explore their unique gifts, develop public speaking and relational skills, learn different leadership styles, and build healthy habits to sustain their mahi for the long haul.
+In this module, they explore their unique gifts, develop public speaking and relational skills, learn different leadership styles, and build healthy habits to sustain their mahi for the long haul.

 Alongside this, participants keep building strong connections with each other and the wider community, and take part in hands-on outreach and volunteering to grow their confidence and make a real impact where it’s needed most.